Nomanidrees/SynimaAPIs/Readme.txt

 .Net Core web APIs
 Clean Architecture Pattern with CQRS, MediatR

+Dependencies Between Layers
+The dependencies flow as follows:
+ - Domain: No dependencies on any other layer.
+ - Application: Depends on the Domain layer.
+ - Infrastructure: Depends on Application and Domain layers (implements interfaces defined in them).
+ - Presentation: Depends on Application (via MediatR or service injection).
 Domain Layer
   → The project that contains the domain layer, including the entities, value objects, and domain services Application Layer